-TYPE OF APPOINTMENT PAY-SETTING RULE Initial or First (1st) Appointment with the District government (a) The employing agency may set the initial rate of pay at any amount up to the midpoint range of the grade or pay level for the position.
-The following factors should be considered when setting the pay at an amount up to the midpoint range: (1) Selectee's current salary; (2) Skills set the selectee brings to the job in addition to the minimum qualifications for the position; (3) Effect on agency and budget limitations; (4) Market value of the position; and (5) Internal compensation relationships. (b) For extraordinary cases, the employing agency shall request approval from the personnel authority to set the initial rate of pay at an amount above the midpoint range of the grade or pay level for the position.
+TYPE OF APPOINTMENT PAY-SETTING RULE Initial or First (1 st) Appointment with the District government (a) The employing agency may set the initial rate of pay at any amount up to the midpoint range of the grade or pay level for the position.
+The following factors should be considered when setting the pay at an amount up to the midpoint range: (1) Skill set the selectee brings to the job in addition to the minimum qualifications for the position; (2) Effect on agency and budget limitations; (3) Market value of the position; and (4) Internal compensation relationships. (b) For extraordinary cases, the employing agency shall request approval from the personnel authority to set the initial rate of pay at an amount above the midpoint range of the grade or pay level for the position.
 The personnel authority shall establish the criteria for the request, which shall be made in writing by the employing agency.
-Promotion (including Temporary Promotion) The rate of pay of an employee promoted within or to an open range salary schedule shall be set by adding 10% to the employee's current rate of basic pay.
+Promotion (including Temporary Promotion) Note: The employing agency may not seek information about or base compensation offers on salary history, unless selectee introduces salary history into the negotiation process.
+The rate of pay of an employee promoted within or to an open range salary schedule shall be set by adding 10% to the employee's current rate of basic pay.
 Any deviation is subject to approval by the personnel authority.
 Change to Lower Grade (Demotion) [Non-Disciplinary/Performance Reasons] There shall be no change to the rate of pay of an employee upon a change to lower grade for non-disciplinary reasons; provided that the employee's current salary is within the range of pay for the new (lower) grade or pay level.
 If the employee's current rate of pay is over or at the maximum rate for the new (lower) grade or pay level, the rate of pay shall be set at the maximum rate for the new (lower) grade or pay level.
 Change to Lower Grade (Demotion) [Disciplinary/Performance Reasons] The rate of pay of an employee who is changed to a position at a lower grade due to discipline or performance reasons shall be set at an amount ten percent (10%) lower than the employee's rate of pay at the higher-graded position; provided that the rate of pay shall not be set at an amount lower than the minimum nor higher than the maximum rate for the lower-graded position.
 Reassignment There shall be no change to the rate of pay of an employee upon reassignment action.